Aleo-DevRel-Ambas/zero-to-zk/src/learn/concepts/storage.md

 The code for encryption and decryption is available in the snarkVM sections, which can be accessed at the [encrypt](https://github.com/AleoHQ/snarkVM/blob/testnet3/circuit/program/src/data/record/encrypt.rs) and [decrypt](https://github.com/AleoHQ/snarkVM/blob/testnet3/circuit/program/src/data/record/decrypt.rs) pages, respectively.

-Additionally, users can decrypt their encrypted records using their view key via a web interface available at [Aleo Tools](https://aleo.tools/record).
+Additionally, users can decrypt their encrypted records using their view key via a web interface available at [Provable Tools](https://www.provable.tools/record).
 This feature allows for the practical application of decryption processes directly through a browser.

 ## Consuming Records